Overview

 Airtable as the headless CMS.
 The marketing team already worked in spreadsheets.
 Rather than build a custom admin panel they'd have to learn, I made Airtable the source of truth.
 New columns, new providers, new countries — all managed through an interface they were already fluent in.

-Responsive map behavior over feature count.
+Interactions tuned to intent.
 Instead of bolting on filters and toggles, I focused on making the map feel right — zoom levels that match what the user just selected, geocoding that loads only when needed, filter dropdowns that depend on each other so the user can't get lost.

-Technical Architecture
+Design System & Technical Architecture

 Context-Aware Map Camera